 Kaas Plateau is a UNESCO World Heritage site and biodiversity hotspot.

-It lies at an altitude of 1200 metres above sea level amidst the Western Ghats, some 25 kms away in west direction form the city of Satara in the State of Maharashtra.
+It lies at an altitude of 1200 meters above sea level amidst the Western Ghats, some 25 km away in the west direction from the city of Satara in the State of Maharashtra.
 This place is also 40kms away from another popular tourist town called Mahabaleshwar.

 This area is home to an amazing valley of herbaceous flowers and waterfalls.
 The best time to visit here is June to October.